 Now, the education system seems to follow its use in delivering and managing the education in a need-based way.
 There is an up surge of computer and Internet connections in schools.
 Almost every university will be creating its own network and will be under a single net in the coming future.
 Certainly, these efforts will make the education in a cost-effective manner.
 Further, creation of the collaborative teaching and learning environment is essential so that the dropout rate remains low and the requirement of increasing number of learners and teaching load can reach a resolution by ICT means.
-The present paper discusses the education scenario, the upcoming efforts in the ICT developments and need of the collaborative environment for success of education in India poor educational infrastructure, segregation, and nonconductive economic conditions, maximum learners are deprived of education.
+The present paper discusses the education scenario, the upcoming efforts in the ICT developments and need of the collaborative environment for success of education in India India has been trying to uphold the status of education for many years.
+However, due to poor educational infrastructure, social segregation, and nonconductive economic conditions, maximum learners are deprived of education.
 India has a large number of students from primary to higher levels.
 Only around 40 percent can improve to gain their higher studies after completing their primary or middle level education.
-Due to the electronic-informational convergence, environment has been emerging at a very fast rate.
+Due to the convergence, electronic-informational environment has been emerging at a very fast rate.
 Now, the education system seems to follow its use in delivering and managing the education in a need-based way.
-There is an surge of computer and Internet connections in schools.
+There is an up surge of computer and Internet connections in schools.
 Almost every university will be creating its own network and will be under a single net in the coming future.
 Certainly, these efforts will make the education in a cost-effective manner.
 Further, creation of the collaborative teaching and learning environment is essential so that the dropout rate remains low and the requirement of increasing number of learners and teaching load can reach a resolution by ICT means.
-The present paper discusses the education scenario, upcoming efforts in the ICT developments and need of the collaborative environment for success of education in India.
+The present paper discusses the education scenario, the upcoming efforts in the ICT developments and need of the collaborative environment for success of education in India.